camagaKhan/BigDataProcessingClimateChange/README.md

 + Write this command: ```tar -xvzf ~/Downloads/spark.tgz --strip 1``` so that the inner files are pasted in the spark folder

 + ```cd spark``` and type ```pwd``` to get the directory. copy it.
 It should look like this ```/home/[YOUR_USER]/spark```.
 You will need this to update the sections were I use PySpark

+# The Solution

+You have a folder called ```Data```, which contains the csv datasets used for this solution.
+You have AIR_GHG.csv and NASA_SurfaceTemperature.ipynb.
+These datasets are used.
+I might use more

+In the ```kafka-config``` folder you have the basic configurations to create topics and producers for Apache Kafka

+In the notebooks directory, the folder is split in to ```scripts``` (these contain the basic structure of the Stream Processing mechanism).
+You have the ClimateChange.ipynb and the temperature.ipynb notebooks.
+In the ClimateChange.ipynb we use the scripts to communicate with Apache Kafka and Apache Spark (using PySpark)